Companies that use Cloudflare Pages

 The core pain points center on speed and developer productivity.
 Companies want "fast loading times across all devices" and to "ship code to production 50 times a day."
 One posting specifically seeks to build "the most attractive public sites" that "rank highly in search engines" and "convert traffic into happy users."
 Another emphasizes the need for "deployment at the edge" with modern tooling.
 These organizations are moving away from legacy infrastructure toward platforms that enable rapid iteration without sacrificing performance or reliability.

-👥 What types of companies is most likely to use Cloudflare Pages?
+👥 What types of companies use Cloudflare Pages?

 Company Characteristics